Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 Edit the Service Engine properties.

-Find out the interface which has the same mac address that you noted earlier, and then enter the IP address that SE VM will use for establishing the data plane.
+Find the interface that has the same MAC address you noted earlier, and then enter the IP address that SE VM will use for establishing the data plane.

 The last step is to add a default gateway for the SE Data network.

-To do so, navigate to the Infrastructure > Routing > Static Route page and add a default static route as shown below.
+To do so, navigate to the Infrastructure > Routing > Static Route page and add a default route pointing to the VIP network default gateway.

 Configure DRS Anti-Affinity Rules

 And that’s it for this post.
-In the next post of this series, I will walk through the steps of configuring load balancer configuration for a sample web server.
+In the next post of this series, I will walk through the steps of configuring the load balancer for a sample web server.